HimalaGunathilaka/InternDiary/content/Internship Diary/week 2/Week 2 - Day 3.md

 - Make blocking url configurable.
 - Add a meme when you try to deactivate the before the cool off time.
 - Fix the cool off time for ESP32.
+- Block website when already on that page.